codatio/codat-docs/docs/bank-feeds/mapping/codat-ui.md

 ## Map an account

 Direct your customer to the `linkUrl` returned in the [Create a connection](/bank-feeds/create-account#create-a-connection) response.
-After they've authorized your access to their accounting software, they'll be taken to Codat's mapping UI (as seen on the screenshot below) where they will map their source account to an existing or a new target account within their accounting platform.
+After they've authorized your access to their accounting software, they'll be taken to Codat's mapping UI (as seen on the screenshot below) where they will map their source account to an existing or a new target account within their accounting software.

 ![Codat-bank-feeds_account-mapping-ui](/img/bank-feeds/mappingUi.png "Codat-provided account mapping UI")